The Calder\'on problem for third order nonlocal wave equations with time-dependent nonlinearities and potentials: Proof of Theorem : Westervelt-type nonlinearities

 \section{Proof of Theorem~\ref{thmIP2}: Westervelt-type nonlinearities}

 In this section, our objective is to uniquely recover the Westervelt parameters $\beta$ and $\kappa$ from the DN maps $\Lambda_\beta$ and $\Lambda_\kappa$, respectively.
 We are not as detailed as in the previous sections as the strategy is very similar to the case of homogeneous nonlinearities (see~Section~\ref{sec: polyhom} and \cite[Section 4.2]{LTZ2}).
-Before doing this, we highlight that for nonlocal JMGT equations with Westervelt-type nonlinearities, we always assume that $2s>n$ and the Westervelt parameters $(\beta,\kappa)$ satisfy
+More specifically, we first prove the asymptotics of solutions to the nonlocal JMGT equation with respect to the small parameter $\varepsilon$.
+Then we can apply the first order linearization to deduce a (integral) identity related to the nonlinear coefficient $\beta$ (resp. $\kappa$).
+Lastly, we apply the Runge approximation (Proposition \ref{Runge}) to prove the unique determination of $\beta$ (resp. $\kappa$).